 Gallery hours: Monday – Friday, 2-7 P.M.

 Curators: Richard Timperio and Elizabeth Avedon.

 February 3rd – 24th, 2018, SOUND & IMAGE: The Federation of Modern Painters & Sculptors, Westbeth Gallery, 55 Bethune Street, NY, NY.
-Each of the 30 participants will include a piece of music that somehow relates to their work or inspires them.
+Each of the 30 artists will include a piece of music that somehow relates to their work or inspires them.
 Interactive links to the musical selections are incorporated into the exhibition, as well as musical events including an afternoon featuring Andrew Bolotowsky, flutist and son of Federation founder, Ilya Bolotowsky.
 On the final day of the exhibition jazz singer, Molly Pope, and pianist, Daniel Batemen will perform.
-I will be represented by 5 paintings including a painting of a Second Avenue cafe on a mellow summer evening, Beer Store, East Village, and the large snow scene from my window, Bright Snow, II, which I have paired with the Pogues’ wry Christmas carol, featuring Kristy McColl, “Fairytale of New York .”
+I will be represented by 5 paintings including a painting of a Second Avenue cafe on a mellow summer evening, Beer Store Cafe, East Village, and the large snow scene from my window, Bright Snow, II, which I have paired with the Pogues, featuring Kristy McColl, “Fairytale Of New York.”

 Opening Reception: Saturday, February 3, 6-8 p.m.

 Music in the Afternoon: Sunday, February 11, 4-6 p.m.
 Special guest: Andrew Bolotowsky, flutist, and guitarists, Peter May and Dan Merrill.

 Gallery hours: Wednesday – Sunday 1-6pm